-•Matters deliberated by the Board of Directors
+• Matters deliberated by the Board of Directors

 The Board of Directors reviews and resolves fundamental matters concerning management among the Group, involving management policy, business plans and important personnel based on the internal rules of the Board of Directors in addition to laws, regulations and the Articles of Incorporation.
 It also reviews and resolves important matters related to business execution, such as investments and loans of high quantitative importance.
-As for business execution other than these matters resolved by the Board of Directors, the President, the Chief Operating Officer, or the executing bodies reporting to the President & CEO; the Management Committee, the Finance & Investment Deliberation Council, the Human Resource Deliberation Council, etc. review and approve matters depending on the contents, scale, importance and risks of each matter.
+As for business execution other than these matters resolved by the Board of Directors, the President, the Chief Executive Officer, the Management Committee, the Finance & Investment Deliberation Council, or the Human Resource Deliberation Council, etc. review and approve matters depending on the contents, scale, importance and risks of each matter.